neunhoef/lifeOfARequest/lifeOfARequest.md

 time for the measurement is approximately 20 us, which is basically two `printf` statements in the `bpftrace` program.

+One comment about the Turbo-Mode of the CPU.
+When I switch the Turbo-Mode on again, I can easily get the 70 us client side down to 29 us, simply because the CPU frequency goes up from 1.8 GHz to something between 4.4 GHz and 4.8 GHz, obviously depending on the load on the system and the CPU temperature.

 Let's look at the details within the server.

 The total time spent has this statistics:
 ```
    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
   50815   56862   60017   62411   64593 2890129